-Finally, LSC is adding exemptions 1, 8, and 9 from 5 U.S.C.
+Finally, LSC added exemptions 1, 8, and 9 from 5 U.S.C.
 552(8)(B)(b) to its regulations.
 While these exemptions, which deal with national security, financial institutions, and geological information, generally do not apply to the work of LSC, their absence caused confusion because LSC's exemption numbers did not track the commonly used exemption numbers found in both the FOIA and case law.
 This change will eliminate any confusion.

-§ 1602.11 Officials Authorized To Grant or Deny Requests for Records
+Section 1602.11 Officials Authorized To Grant or Deny Requests for Records

-LSC is deleting paragraph (a) of this section, which describes the role of the General Counsel in adequately and consistently applying the provisions of this part within LSC.
-The 2016 Amendments establish the role of the Chief FOIA Officer in ensuring compliance with FOIA, thereby superseding LSC's current regulations.
+LSC deleted paragraph (a) of this section, which describes the role of the General Counsel in adequately and consistently applying the provisions of this part within LSC.
+The 2016 Amendments establish the role of the Chief FOIA Officer in ensuring compliance with FOIA, thereby superseding LSC's prior regulations.

-§ 1602.12 Denials
+Section 1602.12 Denials

-LSC is adding a provision to this section requiring it to include a provision in its denial decisions notifying the requester of his or her right to seek dispute resolution services from LSC's FOIA Public Liaison or the Office of Government Information Services.
+LSC added a provision to this section requiring it to include a provision in its denial decisions notifying the requester of his or her right to seek dispute resolution services from LSC's FOIA Public Liaison or the Office of Government Information Services.

-§ 1602.13 Appeals of Denials
+Section 1602.13 Appeals of Denials

-LSC is making minor technical edits to clarify this section.
-LSC is also adding a provision required by the 2016 Amendments.
-This provision requires LSC to notify a requester of the mediation services offered by the Office of Government Information Systems as a non-exclusive alternative to litigation.
+LSC made minor technical edits to clarify this section.
+LSC also added a provision that requires LSC to notify a requester of the dispute resolution services offered by the Office of Government Information Services as a non-exclusive alternative to litigation.
+LSC received a comment recommending that it include contact information for the Office of Government Information Services' voluntary dispute resolution services.
+LSC is adopting this recommendation.

-§ 1602.14 Fees
+Section 1602.14 Fees